- Download our Moving to Dublin Guide (PDF)

-For years the Irish capital was a peripheral European centre of sluggish industry and good alcohol.
-Expats moved for the charm of the city and its residents, rather than career development or lucrative salaries.
-Then, it witnessed an economic boom in the years before the global recession, and the property market exploded.
+For years the capital of the Emerald Isle was known as something of a peripheral European centre of sluggish industry and good alcohol.
+Expats moved for the charm of the city and its friendly residents, rather than career development or lucrative salaries.
+But following Brexit, and the fact that many corporations are now choosing to base their European headquarters in Dublin, the Irish capital is experiencing an economic boom and, as an expat destination, is now more attractive than ever before.

-A substantial IT industry, backed by large international companies, continues to draw expats from the USA and Europe to work in Dublin.
-Several major pharmaceutical companies have manufacturing centres or headquarters in the city.
+Remnants of a gilded age persist, mixed with modern construction projects which house the offices of a slew of international companies.
+A substantial IT industry and a booming tech sector are drawing expats from the USA, Europe and elsewhere to live and work in Dublin.
+Several major pharmaceutical companies also have manufacturing centres or headquarters in the city.

 That said, expats who manage to secure a job in Ireland are usually paid enough to ensure a good quality of life despite the expenses.
 And, in true Dublin fashion, most hardships can be overcome at the local pub.